Get insider access

 These headphones stand out from the crowd thanks to their neutral sound right out of the box.
 They accurately reproduce voices and lead instruments, and while there's plenty of bass for genres like EDM and hip-hop, it doesn't overwhelm the rest of the mix.
 The Galaxy Wearable companion app even comes with some EQ presets to switch up its sound, which is a nice touch.
 Either way, these earbuds are a great option for runners who want the flexibility to wear them in and out of the gym without compromising sound quality.

-They have an IPX2 certification for protection against light rain and splashes, but if you want something with greater water resistance from the brand, the Samsung Galaxy Buds2 Pro True Wireless have similar functionality with a higher IPX7 rating.
+They have an IPX2 certification for protection against light rain and splashes.
+However, if you want something with greater water resistance from the brand, the Samsung Galaxy Buds2 Pro True Wireless have similar functionality with a higher IPX7 rating.
 Their stability is similar partly due to their slightly grippy texture, but they lack the added security of stability fins.
 Broadly, both riff on the same frequency response template, although the Galaxy Buds2 Pro scoop the mids more, nudging vocals further down in the mix, and their overall sound is brighter.

 See our review